kartik-madhak/PHP-MVC/README.md

 - Very minimal in size.
 - Very easy to use.
 - Good for building Single Page Applications, API endpoints, and dynamic website.

+## Future plans

+- Extend the functionality of FluentDB to support more queries.
+Also add more operators in conditional queries.

+- Replace mysqli with PDO.

+- Add support for multiple data types.
+Possibly, also change the way Models have to be declared (since type hinting is required right now).

+- Add more functionality to `Request` and `Router`.
+Adding routes at runtime?

+- Improve the namespace's naming convention.

+- Support more routes like 'PATCH', 'DELETE', etc. (Possibly add functionality to support custom routes).

+- Add support for Nginx server (maybe).

+- Add PHP scripts to automate migration, generation of model, and controllers (maybe).